youngsecurity/SCF-PowerBI/README.md

 Demo screenshots of the Secure Controls Framework (SCF) in Power Bi.
 - Save SCF.pbit file and open with Microsoft Power Bi Desktop
 - Automatically pulls source .xlsx from SCF website.
-- Load
+- Load SCFIcons.json if desired

-There are around 30 million individual rows for the one-to-one control mappings, so it may take 30+ minutes to perform the data transformation steps the first time.
+There are around 30 million individual rows for the one-to-one control mappings table, so it may take 30+ minutes to perform the data transformation steps the first time.
 I plan to improve that.

 Authoritative Sources:
 - Example filtered